 Figure 3-6 illustrates the distribution of CACs sold by SEER efficiency categories.
-These efficiency categories combine general efficiency groups together.
+These efficiency categories combine general efficiency groups.
 As shown, 85-91% of units sold throughout 1999 were 10.0 SEER or less.
 In 2000, these percentages clearly decline.
 Fewer than three-quarters of all units sold in 2000 were less than or equal to 10 SEER.
-Additionally in 2000, there is also a noticeable increase in the percentage of sales occurring of CAC units between 11.0 and 12.0 SEER.
-For instance, during the third quarter of 2000, unit sold in this efficiency bucket, more than doubled compared to the same efficiency group in 1999.
+Additionally in 2000, there was also a noticeable increase over 1999 in the percentage of sales occurring of CAC units between 11.0 and 12.0 SEER.
+For instance, during the third quarter of 2000, units sold in this efficiency bucket more than doubled compared to the same efficiency group in 1999.
 The first sales of units greater than or equal to 14 SEER were also seen in 2000.
+These trends continued in 2001 with decreasing percentages of 10 SEER units and increasing percentages of higher efficiency unit sales.
+In particular, the 13 to 14 SEER efficiency category experienced noticeable increases in 2001.